Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 Time is the ultimate quality test.
 Four thousand years reveal which colors were worth the investment.

 Archaeological murals provide four-thousand-year laboratory tests for pigment durability.
 Mineral-based colors, including ochres, Egyptian blue, malachite, lapis lazuli, and cinnabar, remain vivid.
 Organic dyes like saffron and purple murex have vanished except in sealed tomb environments.
+These archaeological discoveries confirm what modern materials science now quantifies: mineral pigments resist UV degradation in ways that organic compounds fundamentally cannot.

 Modern exterior muralists should specify lightfast synthetic equivalents of these proven minerals rather than trendy colors lacking UV stability.